jacintocapote/boredapp/README.md

 # boredapp

-This is a vue js example using axis and connected with https://www.boredapi.com/
+This is a vue js example using axis and connected with https://www.boredapi.com/ an exampled over heroku is https://boredapp-jacinto.herokuapp.com/

 ## Libraries